 Our curriculum is:

-- Balanced so that each subject has sufficient time to contribute effectively to learning.
-There must be time for teachers to teach knowledge, content and skills with sufficient depth, and time for children to understand, practise and learn.
+- Rich so that each subject has sufficient time to contribute effectively to learning.
+There must be time for teachers to teach knowledge, content and skills with sufficient depth, and time for children to make sense, practise and achieve mastery;

 - Accessible so that there is equal opportunity for all children to access all areas of the curriculum.